heini208/fault_detector_spot/documentation/System_Design.md

 - The **Publisher Tree** ensures consistent outward communication of system states and updates.

-This division mirrors the natural flow of information through the system, from perception to decision to communication, allowing each subsystem to operate independently while remaining synchronized through shared blackboard variables and ROS 2 communication channels.
+This division mirrors the natural flow of information through the system, from perception to decision to communication, allowing each subsystem to operate independently while remaining synchronized through shared blackboard variables and ROS2 communication channels.

-The Subtree structure can be seen in the diagram built using [draw.io](https://www.drawio.com/) below, with notation adapted from [Behaviour Trees in Robotics and AI](https://arxiv.org/abs/1709.00084): An Introduction by Michele Colledanchise &
+The subtree structure can be seen in the diagram built using [draw.io](https://www.drawio.com/) below, with notation adapted from [Behaviour Trees in Robotics and AI](https://arxiv.org/abs/1709.00084): An Introduction by Michele Colledanchise &
 Petter Ögren.
 This notation will be used consistently in the following chapters to illustrate each subtree in more detail.